joshfreemanIO/jekyll-index/README.md

 # Jekyll Index

 This Jekyll plugin generates indexes from the front-matter in each post.
-This plugin attempts mimic the built-in functionality of **tags** and **categories**, but for any metadata specified.
+This plugin attempts to mimic the built-in functionality of **tags** and **categories**, but for any metadata specified.

 ## Installation and Configuration